-where $N=n_\perp + n_z$ ($n_\perp =2n_\rho + \Lambda $ ) is a major shell number, and $n_z$ and $n_\rho$ are numbers of nodes on the deformed harmonic oscillator wave functions in $z$ and $\rho$ direction, respectively. $\Lambda$ is the projection of the orbital angular momentum onto the nuclear symmetric axis $z$.
-The coefficients $b^{(+)}_{N n_z \Omega}$ and $b^{(-)}_{N n_z \Omega}$ are obtained by the eigenvalue equation of the total Hamiltonian in the Nilsson basis.
-The 2nd terms in Eg. (\ref{eq:Nil}) have the same projection $\Omega_{\alpha}$ value as the 1st term, but retain another orbital angular momentum because of a flipped spin.
-The single particle states are used up to $5 \hbar \omega$ for all nuclei, in the spherical limit.
-Single particle spectrum obtained by the deformed Woods Saxon potential is sensitive on the deformation parameter $\beta_2$ defined as
+where $N=n_\perp + n_z$ ($n_\perp =2n_\rho + \Lambda $ ) is a major shell number, and $n_z$ and $n_\rho$ are numbers of nodes of the deformed harmonic oscillator wave function in $z$ and $\rho$ direction, respectively. $\Lambda$ is a projection of orbital angular momentum onto the nuclear symmetric axis $z$.
+Coefficients $b^{(+)}_{N n_z \Omega_{\alpha}}$ and $b^{(-)}_{N n_z \Omega_{\alpha}}$ are obtained by the eigenvalue equation of the total Hamiltonian in the Nilsson basis.
+The 2nd terms in Eq. (\ref{eq:Nil}) have the same projection $\Omega_{\alpha}$ value as the 1st term, but retain another orbital angular momentum because of a flipped spin.
+Particle model space is exploited up to $N = 5\hbar\omega$ for deformed basis.
+In the expansion of the deformed basis to a spherical basis, we considered up to $10 \hbar\omega$ in the spherical basis.